lukasozpaker/index/README.md

-Deploys to lukasozpaker.github.io
+# Deploys to lukasozpaker.github.io

+🔥 This repo is built with React and Typescript.

+Static page generation is handled by react-snap which runs on every build.

+To spin up a local instance run: npm run start

+To build: npm run build

-run npm run deploy to deploy project
+To deploy: npm run deploy